 You dictate a case from the night before when the overnight resident was on call.
-In the morning, you find a pulmonary embolus but you do not look at the additional documentation from the resident or the nighthawk.
+In the morning, you find a pulmonary embolus, but you do not look at the additional documentation from the resident or the nighthawk.
 You do not call the doctors to let them know.
 Later in the day, the ER doctor walks up to the emergency department and says, “What the hell is going on here?”
 It turns out the overnight doctors did not call the study positive and sent the patient home.
-The physician was never notified…
+You didn’t notify the doctor!

 Discrepant reports between you and other physicians can cause negligent patient care.
-Always make sure to check all the information to make sure that all parties are on the same page.
+Be sure to check all the information to make sure that all parties are on the same page.
 Discrepancies will occur.
 But make sure to notify all parties!!!

-You are following a patient with breast cancer on a CT scan and you proudly discover and then mention a subtle liver lesion in your report.
-You refer to the prior study but don’t really look at it.
-You also do not document the size of the lesions, nor compare the size of the lesions to the previous study.
-Two days later you get a phone call from the oncologist, “What is going with my patient?
+You are following a patient with breast cancer on a CT scan, and you proudly discover and then mention a subtle liver lesion in your report.
+Next, you refer to the prior study, but don’t look at it.
+You also do not document the size of the lesions, nor compare the size of the abnormalities to the previous study.
+Two days later, you get a phone call from the oncologist, “What is going with my patient?
 I need to know if I have to change chemotherapy.
 Are the hepatic masses changed?”

-Clinicians always want to know if their patient is improving, unchanged, or has progressive disease.
-These imaging issues often change clinical management and are of the utmost importance to the clinicians.
-Always make sure to put these findings in the impression of your report!!!
+Clinicians always want to know if their patient is improving, unchanged, or progressively worsening.
+These imaging issues often change clinical management and are of the utmost importance to the clinician.
+Always make sure to put these findings under the impression of your report!!!

-You look at a pelvic MRI on patient with fibroids.
-The fibroids seem to be getting larger over time.
-However, you don’t check over the report and click the sign off button.
-Before you know it, the report goes out to the clinician.
-Three days later you get a phone call from the doctor, “It says here in the body of the report that there is interval enlargement and in the impression there is no interval enlargement of the fibroids.
+You look at a pelvic MRI on a patient with fibroids.
+The fibroids seem to be growing over time.
+However, you don’t check the report and click the sign off button.
+Before you know it, the dictation goes out to the clinician.
+Three days later you get a phone call from the doctor, “It says here in the body of the report that there is interval enlargement and in the impression, there is no interval enlargement of the fibroids.
 Which one is correct?”

-Make sure to check for grammatical and logical statements within a completed dictation prior to signing it off.
-Very few things piss off a clinician more than not being able to understand what to do with their patient.
-An unclear report leads the clinicians down this pathway.
-Always check your report!!!
+Make sure to check for grammatical and logical statements within a completed dictation before signing it off.
+Very few things piss off a clinician more than having them read an incomprehensible report.
+An unclear story leads the clinicians down this pathway.
+Always check your work!!!

 The Wrong Diagnosis

-You are looking at a case of a patient with a type of arthritis that you have not seen for a while on a plain film.
+You are looking at a hand x-ray with a type of arthritis that you have not seen before.
 Finally, you decide to dictate the case without confirming the diagnosis via Google or running it by another clinician.
 You call it osteoarthritis.
-The patient gets treated based upon your report.
-One year later, the patient is still not getting better and the doctor sends a new film to another one of your colleagues.
+The patient gets treated based on your report.
+One year later, the patient is still not getting better, and the doctor sends a new film to another one of your colleagues.
 He comes up to you later in the day and states, “you dictated a case and called it osteoarthritis.
 It was a definite case of gout!!!”

 If you are not sure about a diagnosis, always make sure to either look it up or run it by someone else.
 We are in the business of healing others.
 You should never have too much pride to make guesses when you can get the correct answer!!!